numberscope/backscope/doc/install-ubuntu.md

 All later commands in the installation sequence assume that you are in this directory.

+### Clone the OEIS metadata

+Nest the OEIS metadata repository within the backscope repository by calling `git clone https://github.com/oeis/oeisdata`.
+As of 2025, the metadata repository contains about 0.6&nbsp;GB of current data and 0.5&nbsp;GB of Git history, for a total of 1.1&nbsp;GB.

+The `oeisdata` directory is already listed in backscope's `.gitignore`, so the metadata files won't clutter your view when you call Git from outside `oeisdata`.
+To do Git operations on the nested metadata repository, call Git from anywhere inside `oeisdata`.

 ### Install pari-gp, required for cypari2

 This is the actual PARI/GP package.
 You need to have a full installation,